hugo-fixit/docs/content/posts/theme-documentation-basics/index.en.md

 defaultContentLanguage = "en"
 # language code
 languageCode = "en"
-title = "My New Hugo Site"
+title = "My New Hugo FixIt Site"

 # Change the default theme to be use when building the site with Hugo
 theme = "FixIt"